Podcast: Download (198.0MB)

 For some, inerrancy means that the entire bible was dictated out of the mouth of God to stenographers who dutifully represented every word with the exact spelling and perfect grammar of the Almighty as He slowly spoon fed them what to write.
 I believe this is 100% erroneous, with the exception of the Pentateuch.
 Certainly Genesis and possibly large sections of (perhaps all of) Exodus through Deuteronomy were spoken to Moses by God Himself.
 As to whether this impacted spelling and grammar one can only speculate.

 To others still, it means that it is error free in its conveyance of historical information.
-That what IS written is consistent with what WAS written.
+That what IS written is consistent with what WAS written or at least with what happened.

 For our teachings we are adopting the last of these since otherwise there would be an overlap with Infallibility.
 So, Inerrancy means that it is error free in its conveyance of historical information.
-That what IS written is consistent with what WAS written.
+That what IS written is consistent with what WAS written or at least with what happened.

 This term is focused more on doctrine and is held to mean that the Bible is accurate in its teachings – that the doctrines it lays out are correct.
 This agrees with 2 Timothy 3:16 and introduces our third and final word of inspiration,